kua23/AdventOfCyber_THM/README.md

 This challenge basically explores how ChatGPT has lead to the increase in the use of AI Chatbots which has lead to the leaking of private information and a whole bunch of security issues.
 Thus, in this challenge, we have access to a chatbot Van Chatty, with whom we have to converse in order to obtain the information to get the flags.
+On asking the question to the ChatBot we directly get the answers,